cloudfoundry/diego-release/examples/minimal-aws/README.md

 ### Fill in the Needed Values in the Diego Manifest

-You will need to make the following changes to the example `diego.yml` provided:
+You will need to make the following changes to the example `diego.yml` file provided:

-- Replace REPLACE_WITH_BOSH_STEMCELL_VERSION with the version of the bosh stemcell uploaded to the director
+- Replace REPLACE_WITH_BOSH_STEMCELL_VERSION with the version of the BOSH stemcell uploaded to the director.
-- Replace REPLACE_WITH_DIRECTOR_ID with the UUID obtained from running `bosh status`
+- Replace REPLACE_WITH_DIRECTOR_ID with the UUID obtained from running `bosh status`.

+Some of the values come from the CF manifest constructed by modifying [minimal-aws.yml](https://github.com/cloudfoundry/cf-release/blob/master/example_manifests/minimal-aws.yml):

-- Replace the `properties.consul` properties that begin with REPLACE_WITH with the values of `properties.consul` from [minimal-aws.yml](https://github.com/cloudfoundry/cf-release/blob/master/example_manifests/minimal-aws.yml).
+- Replace the `properties.consul` properties that begin with REPLACE_WITH with the values of `properties.consul` from your CF manifest.
-- Replace the `properties.route_emitter.nats` properties that begin with REPLACE_WITH with the values of `properties.nats` from [minimal-aws.yml](https://github.com/cloudfoundry/cf-release/blob/master/example_manifests/minimal-aws.yml).
+- Replace the `properties.route_emitter.nats` properties that begin with REPLACE_WITH with the values of `properties.nats` from your CF manifest.
+- Replace the REPLACE_WITH_ETCD_MACHINES_FROM_CF value in the `properties.loggregator.etcd.machines` property with the value of `properties.loggregator.etcd.machines` from your CF manifest.

 ### Generate Diego Manifest from Stubs (optional)